Tithes & Alms

 -

 There were sacrifices and offerings in respect of feast days that were all just a shadow of things to come in the kingdom, but the Body is of Christ's sacrifice as we seen with Paul.
-Acts of Peter chapter 2 The offerings of being doers of the law are also sacrifices for the Body of Christ:
+Acts of Peter chapter 2 When it comes to the true spiritual offerings and sacrifices for sins for the Body of Christ under Christ's priesthood, working the righteousness of the commandments giving oneself as a living sacrifice is acceptable with Alahayim:

 Ecclesiasticus 35:1-5